This post may contain paid links. See more info on my privacy page.

 - Give the slices some breathing room.
 Don't overlap the slices too much, or they'll stick together.

-- Elevating the slices over the sheet pan will allow air to circulate more evenly, so you’ll have beautiful, crisp slices.
-This is the best way to cook bacon in the oven – trust me!
+- Elevating the slices over the sheet pan using a wire rack will allow air to circulate more evenly, so you'll have beautiful, crisp slices.
+This is the best way to cook bacon in the oven - trust me!

 TOP TIP—Let it cool before you eat it!
 It will be tempting because of how amazing it's going to smell and look, but trust me, let it cool first.
 This will allow the glaze to finish setting for that perfect candied texture.
 It takes about 10-15 minutes to harden.